JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 ### What about `kubectl` version then?

-So far I have been highlighting that you should be aware of the Kubernetes API changes.
+So far, I have been highlighting that you should be aware of the Kubernetes API changes.
-However, same thing applies to `kubectl` version as well.
+However, the same thing applies to `kubectl` version as well.

 There is document describing [version Skew Policy](https://kubernetes.io/releases/version-skew-policy/) between various Kubernetes components.
 For `kubectl` it says: